RemoQuality/timecamp-v2.1-desktop-app/README.md

 Manage your tasks and timesheet on Timecamp, right from your desktop.
 Start timers, create projects, do everything that can be done on the web version.

+## Repository structure

+The project structure tree looks like this:
+* `cmake` - cmake-specific helpers for various OSes and for Qt
+* `res` - resource files; icons, images, desktop shortcut templates
+* `src` - source files
+    * `Overrides` - various classes that override default Qt functionality
+    (like hijacking clicks to external websites, to open them in default OS browser)
+    * `*Other directories*` - directories created for classes that have OS-dependent functionality, eg:
+    * `DataCollector`
+        * with `WindowEvents.cpp` as the base class (with shared functionality, like data saving),
+        * and `WindowEvents_W.cpp` as a subclass with functionality for Windows (collecting window names, etc)
+* `third-party` - code from other projects, that we use internally (currently LZ4 and QHotkey)
+* Files placed directly in root are for strictly organisational purposes, eg:
+`.gitignore`, `.editorconfig`, `CMakeLists.txt` and `README.md`.
+* For ease of deployment, our `deploy_*` scripts are also in the root.
+This might change in future versions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine for development and testing purposes.